 Dementia has many different causes.
 Some may be reversible, such as certain infections, drug interactions, and liver diseases.
 Of the irreversible causes, the most common in older adults is Alzheimer's disease.

 Although dementia is frequently linked to old age ("getting senile"), it is not a normal part of aging.
 Even children with certain degenerative brain disorders can develop dementia.
+Dementia symptoms also sometimes can be mimicked by other treatable conditions such as depression ("pseudodementia") or side effects of certain medications.

 Causes of Memory Loss and Early Dementia